victorvvu/Customer_Churn/README.md

 This repository was taken from Kaggle.
 The dataset was originally found on Leaps Analytica.

+In this project, I will train several models and deploy the best model on an EC2 instance using Flask.

 ## 1. Summary

 ##### Problem Statement